 5. Injury and Recovery

 MMA is a physically demanding sport that often leads to injuries.
-Fighters may have to modify their training or take time off to recover, which can impact their physique.
-Injuries can limit their ability to engage in intense strength and conditioning workouts necessary for a ripped appearance.
+Fighters may have to modify their training or take time off to recover from injuries, which can impact their muscle definition.
+Injuries can lead to muscle atrophy or changes in training focus, resulting in a less ripped appearance.